Guidelines from the Open & Affirming Ministry Team of Alliance Q

-Once we’ve completed the process, what exactly do we need to send to GLAD?
+Once we’ve completed the process, what exactly do we need to send to Alliance Q?

 The Open & Affirming Ministry Team is committed to ensuring that the ministries listed on our website are welcoming and safe places for LGBT persons.
 Therefore, we ask you to submit the following to document your Open & Affirming process:

 - A letter or email from the pastor or board chair: